8ta4/pun/DONTREADME.md

 This piecewise approach ensures that scores of 0% and 100% remain unchanged, while scores near the benchmark are adjusted proportionally to the benchmark word's difference from its mean.

-> Does the prompt include a sample answer?
+> Does the system prompt include a sample answer?

 Yep!
-The prompt's got a sample answer to nudge the LLM into spitting out the format I'm after.
+The system prompt's got a sample answer to nudge the LLM into spitting out the format I'm after.

 > How many phrases are included in the sample answer?